sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Endpoint Management Capabilities:

-: Are enterprise IT capabilities that, collectively, manage endpoint identity, endpoint information, and associated metadata.
+: Enterprise IT management capabilities that are tailored to manage endpoint identity, endpoint information, and associated metadata.

 Evaluation Task: